automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Sauroposeidon.md

 # Sauroposeidon
-## Description: One of the tallest dinosaurs ever to walk the earth.
+## One of the tallest dinosaurs ever to walk the earth.